Skip to content

 ADMET profile (BBB, Caco-2, hERG, CYP3A4) Built-in External tool required

-MCP server (AI agent integration) 15 tools Not available
+MCP server (AI agent integration) 20 tools (stdio only) Not available

 LSH approximate nearest-neighbour index Built-in Not available